muhammadsohaib-dev/muhammadsohaib-dev/README.md

-# Hello 👋 I'm Daniel Scott Form Pakistan 🇵🇰
+# Hello 👋 I'm Muhammad Sohaib Aka (Daniel Scott) Form Pakistan 🇵🇰
 # ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀💫 About Me
 - ✨ A passionate frontend developer from Pakistan 🇵🇰.
 Currently Developing cool websites.
 Code wizard by day, problem solver by night.
 Constantly pushing the limits of technology and always looking for new challenges.
 Driven by passion and driven to make a difference.
 Let's create something amazing together. 💻🚀
 -